-2021 Hyundai Kona Hybrid: specification and on-sale date
+2021 Hyundai Kona Hybrid: prices, specification and on-sale date

 This is the new Hyundai Kona, a facelifted version of the South Korean manufacturer's popular compact SUV.
-The new car will be available with a range of drivetrains, including mild-hybrid, hybrid and eventually pure-electric power, with the Kona Electric set to receive its facelift "in the near future", according to Hyundai.
-The new petrol and mild-hybrid Konas will arrive before the end of 2020, with the Hybrid following close behind in early 2021.
+The new car will be available with a range of drivetrains, including mild-hybrid and hybrid power, with the zero-emissions Kona Electric getting its own facelift, too.
+Prices for the new hybrid Konas have now been released, ahead of sales starting on 18 January 2021.

 The facelifted Kona Hybrid uses the same 1.6-litre petrol engine and electric motor setup as its predecessor, with a combined 139bhp.
 It's paired to a 1.56kWh battery and drives through a six-speed dual-clutch transmission.